ultraq/thymeleaf-layout-dialect/README.md

  - Refactored handling of `<title>` elements for when they're lacking in either content or decorator templates and the `layout:title-pattern` processor is being used (#25)
+ - Added a `layout:replace` attribute processor, an alias of `layout:substituteby` (Just like Thymeleaf, the `replace` processor will eventually replace `substituteby`.
+   They both perform the same function, but `substituteby` is effectively deprecated.)
+ - Updated the Eclipse plugin help file to point to the updated 1.1.x processor locations, as well as add the `layout:substituteby`.

 ### 1.1.2
  - Relaxed the root element restriction when using the `LEGACYHTML5` template